p-lam/mix-ssl/README.md

 # Leveraging Image Mixtures in Unsupervised Detection Pre-training

-Run with `python run_detmix.py` with desired arguments
+To train the model, run `python run_detmix.py` with desired arguments